tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Improvements
 ++++++++++++

 * Wapt Self service application is now fully usable.
-It is available ib <wapt>\waptself.exe
+It is available in <wapt>\waptself.exe

 * Add an option to set a random UUID instead of BIOS UUID at setup.
 This is to workaround bugged BIOS with duplicated Ids.